schellingerhout/scropalisp/README.md

 > This is an extension on the classic rock, paper, scissors ("scropalisp"*) game that adds two new hands shapes (spock - vulcan greeting, and lizard - fingers together).
 It is a multiplayer, multi weapon game in which players can hold as many weapons as desired per game (up to 100).

-(* Yes, I know it should be "scparolisp", but "scropalisp" is pronouncable)
+* Yes, I know it should be "scparolisp", but "scropalisp" is pronouncable

 This game is distributed and any number of participants (AI and Human) can take part in any game.
 Players, play hands made with any number of weapons, this allows them to distribute risk or to leverage greater returns.
 The desired weapons are added to a hand that is added to an open game.
-Once the game is closed for new hands scoring takes place and player's have their scores adjusted
+Once the game is closed for new hands scoring takes place and players have their scores adjusted

 ## Motivation

 By itself a simple game like this does not require a blockchain, but one we release this into a broad network with multiple nodes or where AI may compete in various games at the same time a blockchain facilitates in the following ways:

 * Transactional updating of scores
-* Uncorruptable evidential record for research purposes
+* Incorruptable evidential record for research purposes

 In order to determine how well an AI has done we will look at its score and the number of games played.
-The transactional incrementing of the scores are crticial because errors during race conditions with a massively parallel system is hard to track down
+The transactional incrementing of the scores are critical  because errors during race conditions with a massively parallel system is hard to track down

 ## Composition

 **Participants:**

-`Player`: A paticipant playing hands in a game
+`Player`: A participant playing hands in a game

 `GameMaster`: A participant creating and closing games

 **Assets:**

 `Game`: Held and controlled by the `GameMaster`. `Player`s submit hands to a game transactionally.
-The game is also closed as scored transctionally
+The game is also closed as scored transactionally

 **Transactions:**